Kukos/MyLibs/README.md

 # C Libraries Set (CLS)

 #### Overview
-CLS is a set of basic libraries which can be found in C++, java etc. Unfortunately stdlib in C lang is quite poor, so new library set was created.
+CLS is a set of basic libraries which can be found in C++, java etc. Unfortunately stdlib in C lang is quite poor, so new libraries set was created.
 Because ANSI and c99 standarts are not enough to write a user friendly interface, I chose std gnu99 and I created interface (compiler.h / common.h) to provide compiler extensions in code as macros.

-To keep code in good resist of static bugs, in this project I use a lot of gcc flags that check a lot of things analysed in compiled time.

 The main idea in this project is intoduce interfaces of common structrues that can be used to create polymorphism.
 So a lot of C++ features were implemented here, like iterators, constructors / destructors, RAII with gcc extenstions and abstract classes (like Tree interface).